-The Municipal Systems Act (No. 32 of 2000) (MSA), Municipal Finance Management Act (MFMA) (No. 56 of 2003), the King II Code on Corporate Governance in South Africa (2002) and other applicable legislation informs and seeks to regulate the functioning of cash handling so as to lead to the early detection of irregular and unauthorised, activity, and allow for reporting thereof in terms of the Code of conduct for Councillors and Municipal Staff Members.
+The Municipal Systems Act (No. 32 of 2000) (MSA), Municipal Finance Management Act (MFMA) (No. 56 of 2003), the King IV Code on Corporate Governance in South Africa (2016) and other applicable legislation informs and seeks to regulate the functioning of capital projects and infrastructure developments, and allow for reporting thereof.